 Crafting Your Niche and Target Audience

-• Research your audience: Use data and feedback to understand what visitors value most.
+• Research your audience: Use data and feedback to understand what visitors value most and what type of visitors would be interested in the niche experiences offered by the destination.

 • Create detailed personas: For instance, “Nature-loving millennials from the Netherlands who enjoy sustainable travel.”